Philadelphia train crash engineer lays low as scrutiny heats up

 On Thursday morning, a cadaver dog found the body of a passenger in the twisted metal of the first car, Philadelphia Fire Commissioner Derrick Sawyer said.

+The latest fatality to be identified was Robert Gildersleeve, 45, an executive of the environmental company Ecolab.

+Mayor Nutter said officials would release no information about the deceased, but seven of them, including Gildersleeve, have been identified by people who knew them.

-(Additional reporting by Susan Heavey in Washington and Curtis Skinner in San Francisco; Writing by Frank McGurty and Steve Gorman; Editing by Jeffrey Benkoe, Toni Reinhold, Lisa Shumaker and Ken Wills)
+(Additional reporting by Susan Heavey in Washington; Writing by Frank McGurty and Steve Gorman; Editing by Jeffrey Benkoe, Toni Reinhold and Lisa Shumaker)